 Historic abuse: Mother and baby homes in Ireland

 In January 2021, the Irish government published a report into the appalling network of mother and baby homes that existed in the country for over seventy years.
-Want to understand more about this dark part of Irish history and the generations of suffering it has caused?
+Want to understand more about this dark part of history and the generations of suffering it has caused in Ireland?

 Ireland’s hidden history

 In January 2021, the Irish government published the final report uncovering a dark and long hidden part of its history.
 The landmark report was an investigation into the network of mother and baby homes that existed in Ireland for much of the 20th century.
 These institutions, predominantly run by religious orders of the Catholic Church, were places where unmarried mothers were housed, away from the prying eyes of wider society.

 Investigations, beginning in 2015, have revealed what took place in these institutions.
 At such places, forms of punishment and abuse including ‘deprivation, misogyny and infant mortality’ were inflicted on residents by religious authorities.
 This article will trace the events leading up to the report’s publication this year, while also analysing the impact this secret history has had on modern day Irish society and how the survivors of such institutions feel about the report’s findings.